Expats in Spain

 Get international health insurance quote

 All Spanish citizens have access to seguridad social, or the Spanish National Health System (SNS), which covers them for medical assistance, free of charge.
-Emergency medical services in Spain are accessible even by the country’s undocumented immigrants.
+Emergency medical services in Spain are accessible even to the country’s undocumented immigrants.

 Necessary Insurance Paperwork for Expats